brendanneal12/ENPM673_Project_3/README.md

 # Important Notes:
 There is a seperate script for each question.

+At the conclusion of the second question's script, there will be a warning in the terminal.
+This does not affect the running of the progam.

 # How to Run Code: Question 1
 1. Download project_3_question_1.py.
 2. Hit "Run"